evilsocket/fido/README.md

 FIDO
 ==

-Fido is a minimalistic, IDE agnostic, C/C++ project generator supporting various toolchains and build systems.
+Fido is a minimalistic, IDE and language agnostic project generator supporting various toolchains and build systems.

 Installation